Nimlion/Nimlion/README.md

 ### Hello there, I am Hosam Darwish 👋
-I am a 23 year old software engineering student from Amsterdam, The Netherlands.
+I am a 24 year old software engineer from Amsterdam, The Netherlands.

 Some things about me:
 ---